Level statistics of real eigenvalues in non-Hermitian systems: Dissipative Many-body systems

 with

 Here, $\lambda_i$ ($i=1,2,\cdots, 2^L_x$) stands for the many-body eigenvalues in the descending order and $N^{(k)}_{\rm real}$ is the number of the real eigenvalues in the $k$-th sample.
 The real-eigenvalue spacing thus normalized shows the Poisson distribution in the strong disorder regime with $\sigma_{N_{\rm real}} \gg N_{\rm real}$ (Fig.~\ref{ps_spin_AI_locb}).
-Although the spacing ratios in Eq.~(\ref{r_def}) do not depend on the local density of real eigenvalues, analyzing the spacing ratios in samples with very different numbers of real eigenvalues together inevitably increases statistical errors.
-Thus, there is a slight difference between the level-spacing-ratio distribution $p_r(r)$ of real eigenvalues in the MBL phase and $p_r(r)$ of uncorrelated real eigenvalues (Fig.\ref{pr_spin_AI_locd}).
+The spacing-ratio statistics over samples with very different numbers of real eigenvalues inevitably increase statistical errors (Fig.\ref{pr_spin_AI_locd}).